 166. During the reporting period, global or country-specific cooperation agreements were updated or concluded with several international agencies dealing with issues of a humanitarian nature.
 Country-specific agreements were concluded with IOM in Bosnia and Herzegovina and in Croatia, on issues related to the return and reintegration of refugees.
-UNHCR also signed agreements with WFP on the coordination of logistics in the Federal Republic of Yugoslavia and with the International Committee of the Red Cross (ICRC) on similar arrangements in Senegal and Guinea-Bissau.
-Finally, UNDP and UNHCR renewed their agreement related to reintegration activities in Rwanda.
+UNHCR also signed agreements with WFP on the coordination of logistics in the Federal Republic of Yugoslavia and with ICRC on similar arrangements in Senegal and Guinea Bissau.
+Finally, UNDP and UNHCR renewed its agreement with UNDP related to reintegration activities in Rwanda.

-167. Global cooperation agreements were concluded with the Andean Commission of Jurists and the Inter-American Institute of Human Rights concentrating on informationsharing and technical assistance in human rights, refugee protection and related areas.
-A memorandum of understanding relating specifically to the global fight against AIDS was reached with the Joint United Nations Programme on HIV/AIDS (UNAIDS), while a memorandum of understanding with the World Bank focused on post-conflict reconstruction.
+167. Global cooperation agreements were concluded with the Andean Commission of Jurists (CAJ), the Inter-American Institute of Human Rights (IIDH) concentrating on information-sharing and technical assistance in human rights, refugee protection and related areas.
+A Memorandum of Understanding (MOU) relating specifically to the global flight against AIDS was reached with the Joint United Nations Programme on HIV/AIDS (UNAIDS), while a MOU with the World Bank focused on post-conflict reconstruction.
 Both these agreements serve to strengthen ongoing collaboration and to establish operational and practical modalities of cooperation.
-An agreement was also reached with the United Nations Fund for International Partnerships.
-168. The implementation of cooperation agreements with key operational partners is periodically reviewed through highlevel meetings.
-During the reporting period, such meetings were held with the International Fund for Agricultural Development (IFAD), IOM, WFP and the World Bank.
-Though no global cooperation agreement has been signed with the ICRC, annual high-level meetings are held to review common concerns and to exchange views on policies and operational modalities.
+An agreement was also reached with the United Nations Fund for International Partnerships (UNFIP).
+E/1999/21 page 38

+168. The implementation of cooperation agreements with key operational partners is periodically reviewed through high-level meetings.
+During the reporting period, such meetings were held with IFAD, IOM, WFP and the World Bank.
+Though no global cooperation agreement has been signed with the ICRC, annual high level meetings are held to review common concerns and to exchange views on policies and operational modalities.
 The 1998 high-level meeting with ICRC was chaired by the High Commissioner and addressed the issues of security of humanitarian operations and the dissemination of humanitarian and refugee law and principles.
-Working-level meetings at the Headquarters level were held on a regular basis with key strategic partners, including FAO and UNDP.
+Working-level meetings at Headquarters level were held on a regular basis with key strategic partners, including FAO and UNDP.

-169. Furthermore, in 1998, and the first quarter of 1999, over 100 staff members of other United Nations organizations and intergovernmental bodies participated in UNHCR training courses, with particular emphasis on staff securityawareness training.
-Other courses included people-oriented planning for gender-sensitive programme planning; programme management; food and nutrition management; refugee law and protection, and returnee monitoring; negotiation and mediation skills; supplies and logistics; education for refugees; and environmental education.
+169. Furthermore, in 1998, and the first quarter of 1999, over 100 staff members of other United Nations organizations and intergovernmental bodies participated in UNHCR training courses, with particular emphasis on staff security awareness training.
+Other courses included People Oriented Planning for gender-sensitive programme planning; programme management; food and nutrition management; refugee law and protection, and returnee monitoring; negotiation and mediation skills; supplies and logistics; education for refugees; and environmental education.